Fire triggered by explosions spreads in Berlin city forest | Science-Environment

 - Germany

-A large fire broke out in one of Berlin's biggest city forests on Thursday morning, triggered by several explosions that took place at an ammunition dump inside the forest on what is forecast to be one of the hottest days of the year.
+A large fire broke out in one of Berlin's biggest city forests on Thursday morning, triggered by several explosions that took place at an ammunition dump inside the forest on what is forecast to be one of the hottest days so far this year.

 The fire was spreading quickly and massive explosions could be heard from the site where old ammunition from World War II, fireworks and explosive ordnance is stored and controlled explosions are carried out.

+"The plan is to get a new situation assessment from the blast site — initially from the air,'' Kirstein said, adding that they hoped to access the area with armored vehicles later in the day.

+According to first estimates, an area of 1.5 hectares was burning on Thursday morning.

 Berlin authorities called for additional task forces to help extinguish the flames, including special forces from the German army.
-Water cannons, helicopters and special evacuation tanks were also due on the scene.
+Water cannons and special evacuation tanks were also due on the scene.

 The commuter train service to the city's west was partially interrupted and one of the city's most important highways, the Avus, was closed.

-Homes were not directly threatened by the flames but the fire department warned that the fire could further spread due to the dry conditions of the forest and the exceptional heat that was expected on Thursday with temperatures of up to 38 degrees Celsius.
+Homes were not directly threatened by the flames but the fire department warned that the fire could further spread due to the dry conditions of the forest and the exceptional heat that was expected on Thursday with temperatures of up to 38 degrees Celsius (100 Fahrenheit).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)